IRA FLATOW, HOST:

 And until fMRI passes those, it's not, I think, a concern that it'll be taking over the legal system.
 The other very important point about that is this idea that if something is wrong with somebody's brain, I think Sally's concern is that that might lead to the sense of mitigation where the person gets off the hook.

 But I get - I just want to say, I get calls from defense attorneys once every few weeks where they'll say, hey, I've got a client.
 He's up for murder.
 Can you scan his brain and see if there's something wrong with it so we can get him off?
 And I always tell them, look, I'll give you a piece of free advice, which is if you find something really wrong with your client's brain, the jury is going to say, great, let's fry the guy for sure then, because it's not mitigating in any way.

 Instead, all it does is it tells the jury that they can reasonably expect that kind of behavior into the future.
 So there's no reason why showing a fundamental problem in somebody's brain would be mitigating.

 FLATOW: Mm hmm.
 We've ran out of time.
 I want to thank all of you for taking time to be with us today, Sally Satel, co-author of "Brainwashed: The Seductive Appeal of Mindless Neuroscience."
 She's resident scholar at the American Enterprise Institute.
 Gary Marcus, professor of psychology at NYU and - the article's name in The New Yorker?

 MARCUS: It was something about the backlash against neuroscience.

-FLATOW: Exactly.
-And Russell Poldrack is director of the Imaging Research Center at University of Texas at Austin, David Eagleman, neuroscientist at the Baylor College of Medicine.
+FLATOW: Backlash.
+And Russell Poldrack is director of the Imaging Research Center at University of Texas at Austin; David Eagleman, neuroscientist at the Baylor College of Medicine.
 Thank you all for taking time to be with us today.

 MARCUS: Thank you.